MightyCall Mobile MightyCall Mobile AppGoogle Play

 Yes, really!
 Have you ever been in a serious crowd – say a packed concert audience – and noticed that your signal is weak or that your phone keeps ending calls?
 That’s because there are too many people “sucking up” (to put it colloquially) the signal, making it weaker for everyone else.
 If it’s a sudden surge of people, that can make it even weaker.

-This can’t be helped if it suddenly happens, like a crowd with a high number of people gathers.
+This can’t be helped if it suddenly happens when a large crowd gathers.
 You simply either have to leave the area or wait it out.
 If you are in a building with lots of people, the signal should be ok – but if it is not, you can always buy a signal booster to help you out.

 iPhone-specific issues (and how to solve them)